ChuckTSI/BetterThanNothingWebInterface/README.md

 # BetterThanNothingWebInterface
 A Web Interface for Seeing Data from Dishy in the Better Than Nothing Beta by Starlink

+A big thank you to https://raw.githubusercontent.com/sparky8512/starlink-grpc-tools for his work to explain the data.

 This will show you most basic stats but will give you a visual chart/compass showing obstructions.

 Some notes: